cweitz621/Weather_Visibility/README.md

 2. Click the "Get Weather" button
 3. View the current visibility and cloud ceiling data
 4. Scroll down to see hourly charts for both metrics

+## Security Note

+The API key is stored in the `.env` file which is not tracked by git.
+Make sure to:
+1. Never commit your `.env` file
+2. Keep your API key secure
+3. Use different API keys for development and production

 ## License